nikkifargus/WDI_PROJECT_4_CLIENT/README.md

 ## Introduction

 This was the final project for the WDI course at General Assembly.
-It was started and completed in the final week of the course.
+It was carried out in the final week of the course.
 For my final project I wanted to create a website that solidified all the skills I had been working on for the past three months, as well as take advantage of using the relational database skills I had recently acquired when we moved onto learning Ruby on Rails in the last few weeks of the course.

 I decided to make a fitness class scheduling app called Fitness Fun